oalkara-cisco/langextract/README.md

 ## API Key Setup for Cloud Models

-When using LangExtract with cloud-hosted models (like Gemini or OpenAI), you'll need to set up an API key.
-On-device models don't require an API key.
+When using LangExtract with cloud-hosted models (like Gemini, OpenAI, or AWS Bedrock), you'll need to set up appropriate credentials.
+On-device models don't require API keys.
 For developers using local LLMs, LangExtract offers built-in support for Ollama and can be extended to other third-party APIs by updating the inference endpoints.